kubeflow/website/quick-github-guide.md

   `/website/content/docs/` directory.

 1. Run `git status` at any time, to check the status of your local files.
-  Git tells you which files need adding or committing to your local repo.
+  Git tells you which files need adding or committing to your local repository.

-1. Commit your updated files to your local git repo.
+1. Commit your updated files to your local Git repository.
 Example commit:

     ```
     git commit -a -m "Fixed some doc errors."